-In a baffled stereo set up, two omni directional microphones are placed roughly the distance between your left and right ears with a physical hard or foam baffle placed in-between the two mics.
+In an abaffled stereo setup, two omnidirectional microphones are placed roughly the distance between your left and right ears with a physical hard or foam baffle placed in between the two mics.
 It uses time differences at low frequencies and level differences at high frequencies to create the stereo image.
-The baffle creates a difference in frequency response between the two microphones, with less high frequency content heard from the further microphone.
-Therefore with the baffled set-up, the stereo signal is achieved by the combination of the differences in level, time and frequency.
-With the baffled set-up the stereo image has a tendency to be exaggerated and not mono compatible.
+The baffle creates a difference in frequency response between the two microphones, with less high frequency content heard from the farther microphone.
+Therefore, with the baffled set-up, the stereo signal is achieved by the combination of the differences in level, time, a nd frequency.
+With the baffled set-up, the stereo image tends to be exaggerated and not mono-compatible.